taroooyan/bg-wiki/NANO-MANUAL.md

 #### bGeigie Nano kit assembly instructions, v5a
 To the new users of the bGeigie Nano, congratulations and welcome to the Safecast community.
 We're happy to be able to deliver this high-performance geiger counter with GPS logging and memory, which has been developed and field-tested by Safecast volunteers.

 The kit format allows for cost savings and for DIY learning.
 The assembly can take as little as 3-4 hours depending on electronics skill and experience level.
 This assembly manual is for all users including novices.
 So we are trying to make these instructions clear, graphic and explicit.
 For some we're explaining the obvious, for others this still may not be helpful enough.
 If you're very experienced at assembling electronic devices, feel free to modify the order of the steps.

-Docs, including the schematic (circuit  diagram), parts list, and a copy of these assembly instructions as well as the user's manual will be available soon, to download from the website  http://blog.safecast.org/ or from https://github.com/Safecast/bGeigieNanoKit/wiki/_pages.
-For support see the site and the links on the home page (including:  https://groups.google.com/forum/#!forum/safecast-devices "a group for the community to use for questions and protips and hacking ideas for Safecast".)
+For support there's this community-edited wiki (https://github.com/Safecast/bGeigieNanoKit/wiki/_pages), as well as  the github technical archives.
+See the website http://blog.safecast.org/ -- visit the links on the home page, including:  https://groups.google.com/forum/#!forum/safecast-devices "a group for the community to use for questions and protips and hacking ideas for Safecast".
+Many bGeigie Nano docs are available or are being added, including the schematic (circuit  diagram), the kit contents (parts list), user's manual, API interface guide, etc.

 ![](https://raw.github.com/safecast/bGeigieNanoKit/0fe74739db57eaff2645784c28dcb78e88a4b2f0/nano%20manual%20named%20pics/Pieter_frustrated.jpg)